View Upcoming Events

 Defining Leadership

 Competencies, the knowledge, skills, and behaviors needed to be competent at execution, differ by the expected outcomes of the work performed.
 Democratized leadership development shifts the focus from the body of knowledge and skills to the expected outcomes and results.
-For example, the competency effective communication for one set of jobs might be how to communicate with peers or team members while for another could be how to communicate with others who are direct reports.
+For example, the competency effective communication for one set of jobs might be how to communicate with peers or team members, while for another, it could be how to communicate with others who are direct reports.
 The former would emphasize influence skills, the latter would emphasize delegation and performance monitoring.

 Author